osxmidi/LinVst/Wine-tkg/README.md

 If Wine tkg updates to a new version (say, wine-7.23-staging-tkg-amd64) in the future then the Install-tkg script will need to be updated to the new name by replacing the "wine-7.22-staging-tkg-amd64" text with "wine-7.23-staging-tkg-amd64" and then running the Install-tkg script and then running winecfg.

-For compiling (say, compiling the LinVst code) winegcc (wineg++) uses /usr/bin/clang so clang needs to be installed.
+For compiling (say, compiling the LinVst code) winegcc (wineg++) uses /usr/bin/clang so clang needs to be installed, also lld might need to be installed for some distros, sudo pacman -Sy lld

 If Wine gets automatically updated by the distro, then the Install-tkg script will need to be run again (winecfg might need to be run again as well).